falabrasil/kaldi-br/fb-mini_librispeech/README.md

 The schematic below shows the pipeline to training a HMM-DNN acoustic model using Kaldi (for more details read our [paper](https://www.isca-speech.org/archive/IberSPEECH_2018/abstracts/IberS18_P1-13_Batista.html)).
-These steps are accomplished by running stages 2 to 8 in `run.sh`.
+These steps are accomplished by running stages 2 to 8 in `run_gmm.sh`.

 ![alt text](doc/gmm.png)

 ## DNN model training
-Stage 9 in `run.sh` calls a script called `run_tdnn.sh`, which actually follows this entire pipeline below.
+Stage 9 in `run_gmm.sh` calls a script called `run_tdnn.sh`, which actually follows this entire pipeline below.

 ![](doc/tdnn.png)